 An eligible teacher is entitled to a total of twelve (12) calendar weeks of unpaid leave for child-care during a twelve (12) month period due to the birth of the teacher's child.
-The total leave, paid (i.e., where accumulated sick leave is used) and unpaid, may not exceed twelve (12) calendar weeks except in the case of a medical emergency.
+The total leave, paid (i.e., where accumulated sick leave is used) and unpaid, may not exceed twelve (12) calendar weeks except for a medical emergency.